-The nominal internal diameter of the mercury tube shall be at least 3.5 mm.
-The tolerance on diameter shall not exceed $\pm 0.2 \text{ mm}$ (see also 7.4).
+The tolerance on diameter shall not exceed ± 0.2 mm (see also 7.4).
+Testing shall be carried out in accordance with A.8.

 6.4.2 Portable devices

 A portable device shall be provided with an adjusting or locking mechanism to secure it in the specified position of use.